 The next generation’s cream of the crop will be on display over three exciting weeks beginning on the 17th of January, when the ICC U19 Cricket World Cup heads to South Africa.

-Sixteen sides across 48 games for three weeks will slog it out for bragging rights on the world stage, and you can enjoy every minute when watching live on a standard or HD TV, or streaming the action to a mobile device
+Sixteen sides will compete in a total of 48 matches throughout the course of the tournament, and you can enjoy every minute of it when using the options listed here, whether watching live at home on TV, or streaming the action to a mobile device.

-ICC U-19 World Cup Live TV – Semi Finals
+ICC U19 World Cup Finals Live on Australian TV (Sydney time)